 Due to failing health Osho decided to leave India for America where he would be able to receive better medical treatment.
 His disciples bought a large plot of land near Antelope, Oregon.
 Here they wished to build a large ashram and other buildings.
 There was often friction between the local townspeople and the ashramites.
 There was a clash of cultures, and the local townspeople felt threatened by the influx of devotees.
 Because of this many building permits were denied.
 This led to ashramites trying to get elected directly to the town council.
 There were also allegations made that followers of Osho were involved in illegal activities such as spreading salmonella in a local restaurant.
 More seriously there were allegations of murder made against some followers of Osho.
 Two were eventually convicted of the murder of Charles Turner who had tried to close the ranch.

 In 1987 Osho became fearful of an investigation by the authorities, so he decided to leave the compound in Oregon and went to South Carolina.
 Here he fell foul of US immigration law.
 He had arranged false marriages and other violations of immigration laws.
 He was given a suspended sentence on the condition that he leave the country.
 Therefore he reluctantly decided to leave for Puna in India.
 It was at this time that he decided to change his name from Rajneesh to Osho.
-This is said to be a Japanese word for “Master”, although others say Osho comes from the term “oceanic experience” Osho died in 1990, his birth certificate gave a reason of heart failure.
+This is said to be a Japanese word for “Master”, although others say Osho comes from the term “oceanic experience” Osho died in 1990, his death certificate gave a reason of heart failure.
 Although some followers alleged poisoning by the CBI, although these allegations had little evidence to support them.

 Philosophy and Beliefs of Osho